ai2cm/fv3net/workflows/prognostic_c48_run/nudging/README.md

 thereafter.
 These options are optional, if not provided the nudging data will be assumed to contain every time.
 The reference state will be linearly interpolated between the available time samples.

-### Local Development

-Pull the docker image from GCS, if you don't have it already:

-    docker pull us.gcr.io/vcm-ml/fv3gfs-python:0.4.1

-Run the workflow:

-    make run

-The output directory should now be present in `output`.

-If you want to run the workflow on a different image, you can set `IMG_NAME` and `IMG_VERSION` when you call `make`.

-### Running with argo

-Argo expects to be passed the contents of nudging configuration as a string.
-This can either be done using `argo submit -f <argo config>` where `<argo config>` is similar to `examples/argo_clouds_off.yaml`.
-Or, you can use the `-p` flag of argo submit:

-    argo submit -p output-url=gs://path -p nudging-config="$(cat nudging_config.yaml)"

-See the `argo.yaml` file for the available workflow parameters.